NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 adjustment run slower.

-It is very important to have a lot of images during bundle adjustment, to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
+It is very important to have a lot of images during bundle adjustment, and that they are sorted by illumination (Sun azimuth) to ensure that there are enough overlaps and sufficiently similar illumination conditions among them for bundle adjustment to succeed.
 Later, just a subset can be used for shape-from-shading, enough to cover the entire region, preferable with multiple illumination conditions at each location.

 Towards the poles the Sun may describe a full loop in the sky, and hence the earliest images (sorted by azimuth) may become similar to